Federal Student Loan Programs

 Federal Unsubsidized Direct Loans

 Students may borrow an annual maximum of $20,500 in Unsubsidized Direct Loans.
-The interest rate is fixed at an annual rate of 6.8 percent, and the maximum aggregate that a student may borrow during their educational career is $138,500.
+The interest rate updates annually.
+For 2016-17, it is 5.31 percent.
+The maximum aggregate that a student may borrow during their educational career is $138,500.
 Students who are not U.S. citizens or permanent residents are not eligible to borrow under the Direct Loan program, but may be eligible for alternative private loans.

 Federal Graduate PLUS Loans